HKumar99/data-science-guide/README.md

-# Harish's Data Science Guide
+# My Data Science Guide

 This is a guide that I created to self-teach data science and machine learning.
 I will use Jupyter Notebooks to run code in Python and R. Here is the curriculum, which will be updated as material gets added: